uyuni-project/uyuni-rfc/accepted/00083-containerized-proxy.md

     - Proxy container needs the configuration directory to be mounted as a volume.
 After start, it is fully connected and operational

 ## Operating
-  - Container will expose the following ports:
+  - The following ports will be exposed:
     - TCP 4505 and TCP 4506: Salt zeromq
     - TCP 80: http, for clients to download packages (during automated installations)
     - TCP 443: https, for clients to download packages, repository metadata, etc.
     - UDP 69: tftp, for clients to perform PXE (network) boot
-  - Container will mount volumes:
+  - The following volumes will be mounted:
     - one with the configuration directory
     - one with cached content (`/var/cache/squid/`, `/var/cache/rhn`, `/srv/tftpboot`)
     - one with log files (`/var/log/apache2`, `/var/log/squid`, `salt-broker` log)
   - Proxy Containers can be started/stopped/exchanged - as long as the configuration directory stays the same the Proxy identity, history and functionality will be preserved.
-Optionally, the cached content directory can also be preserved for optimal performance
+Optionally, the cached content directory can also be preserved for optimal performance.
+    - note that `cobbler sync` will need a new execution from the Server for refreshing `/srv/tftpboot`
   - Creating bootstrap scripts from containerized Proxies will not be possible. `mgr-bootstrap --hostname=$PROXY_NAME` from the Server will still be possible
   - SSL certificates can be handled in three ways:
     1. using the same CA as the Server, as generated at Server installation time.
 A new SSL certificate for the Proxy is generated at "configuration tarball" creation time.
 This will be the default option